-Cray Inc. builds upon a rich history that extends back to 1972, when the legendary Seymour Cray, the "father of supercomputing," founded Cray Research.
+Cray Inc. builds on a rich history that extends back to 1972 when legendary Seymour Cray, the legendary "father of supercomputing," founded Cray Research.
 R&D and manufacturing were based in his hometown of Chippewa Falls, Wisconsin; business headquarters were in Minneapolis, Minnesota.

 The 1970s: Revolutionary Ideas

 The first Cray®-1 system was installed at Los Alamos National Laboratory in 1976 and cost $8.8 million.
 It boasted a world-record speed of 160 million floating-point operations per second (160 megaflops) and an 8 MB (1 million word) main memory.
 The architecture of the Cray-1 system reflected its designer's penchant for bridging technical hurdles with revolutionary ideas.
 In order to increase the speed of this system, it was built with a unique "C" shape so the integrated circuits could be placed closer together.
 No wire in the system was more than four feet long.
 To handle the intense heat the computer generated, Cray developed an innovative refrigeration system using Freon.